ark-network/arkdev.info/docs/intro.md

 ---
-description: Ark is a layer-two protocol designed to scale Bitcoin transactions with a shared UTXO model for cheap, fast and confidential off-chain payments.
+description: Ark is a layer-two protocol designed to scale Bitcoin transactions with a shared UTXO model for cheap, fast and confidential off-chain transactions.
 sidebar_position: 1
 slug: /
 title: Introduction